wpswings/subscriptions-for-woocommerce/README.txt

 == Changelog ==

+= 1.4.5 - Released on 20 October  2022 =

+* Bug Fix: WPS-Paypal concern for live mode resolved
+* Bug Fix: Wrong Recurring total for tax concern resolved
+* New: Compatible with latest WP and WC

 = 1.4.4 - Released on 09 September  2022 =

 * New: Minor Bug Fixes
 * New: Compatible with latest WP and WC

 = 1.4.3 - Released on 02 September  2022 =